 Step 2: Exploring Simple Progressions

-- The I-IV-V progression is a classic sequence used in countless pop songs.
-In C major, this progression consists of C, F, and G. Try experimenting with different rhythms and strumming patterns.
+- This progression is a pop staple.
+In C major, it consists of C, F, and G. Experiment with different rhythms or strumming patterns to bring out its versatility.

 Example: C - F - G - C